jasonporritt/rg351_m8c/README.md

 Source files are included in the releases, so it may be possible to compile on desktop systems, consoles, and other devices.

+## Thanks to lamaa for the m8c code that makes this thing work ##
+lamaa's repo is here: https://github.com/laamaa/m8c/

 ## Download a release here

 https://github.com/jasonporritt/rg351_m8c/releases